 In the standard range, the most economical version of the Megane is the 1.5-litre 113bhp Blue dCi 115 diesel with a six-speed manual gearbox.
 Renault claims up to 62.8mpg and CO2 emissions as low as 117g/km for the Iconic trim.
 Step up to the top-of-the-range R.S.
 Line version with an automatic gearbox and economy sits at 61.4mpg with emissions at 121g/km; visits to fuel stations shouldn’t be too frequent as a result.

-After the first year's CO2-based road tax (generally included in the on-the-road price), all Renault Meganes cost the standard rate in annual VED (tax), while insurance groups span from 17 to 22 out of 50.
+After the first year's CO2-based road tax (generally included in the on-the-road price), petrol and diesel Renault Meganes cost the standard rate in annual VED (road tax), while the E-Tech gets a discount of around £10 per year.
+Insurance groups span from 17 to 22 out of 50.